 Surgical biopsies are done in an operating room.
 Most people are put to sleep for the procedure.
 Sometimes this involves “twilight” anesthesia and sometimes general anesthesia.
 There are small differences in both, so speak with your surgeon about your options.

 You may hear people talk about having biopsies of their lymph nodes, tissues that are part of the immune system.
 The lymph nodes are often the first place breast cancer travels.
-Some women will undergo an FNA of an abnormal lymph node, but most women have a surgical biopsy.
-This is called a sentinel lymph node biopsy or an axillary lymph node diessction.
+Some people will undergo a fine needle aspiration of an abnormal lymph node, but most will have a surgical biopsy.
+This is called a sentinel lymph node biopsy or an axillary lymph node dissection.